1601-mma2013/Maze-Runner/README.md

 Yasmin At Kong Heng is an evolving space with content that is refreshed every 6 months to 1 year.
 Yasmin’s life’s work - whether in film, poetry, photography, TV and even print advertising – will be shared in a “newseum” that inspires and springboards new talent and ideas.And, in the near future, a place for local creative talent to shine – from students and aspiring filmmakers to new artists who need an exhibition space.
 Facebook Link : www.facebook.com/yasminatkongheng

-Project Vision
->- User explore the playfulness of human-computer interaction.
->- To feel that we are the director of our life, we choose our path.
->- To insipre others with "Semangat Yasmin", Yasmin's spirit.
->- To Pay Attention to All the elements around.

 Risk
 - Vistor might be find it hard to control the maze.
 - Vistor might not have a smart phone.